The Richmond Free Public Library Home Bound Delivery Policy

 Bulletin Board Policy

-The Richmond Free Public Library provides a public bulletin board for the posting of community activities and events as well as public service notices of educational, cultural or community interest.
+The Richmond Free Public Library provides a public bulletin board for the posting of community activities and current, local, regional and nonprofit events, as well as public service notices of educational, cultural or community interest.

 POLICY